Lots of people have written to us asking if it is possible to tumble glass in a rock tumbler.

 A couple times gas has popped the lid off of our Lot-o-Tumbler while it is running.
 That allowed the water to evaporate and the rock mud stiffened in the barrel causing a mess.
 We solved this problem by poking a tiny hole in the red lid of the Lot-o-Tumbler.
 Now the gas can escape through that hole before any pressure builds up.

-The problem with the lid popping off is that the small amount of moisture in the barrel will evaporate and your glass will become welded together in the dry rock mud.
+The problem with the lid popping off of a Lot-o-Tumbler is that the small amount of moisture in the barrel will evaporate and your glass will become welded together in the dry rock mud.
 The solution is simple!
 Poke a tiny hole in the red cap to allow the gas pressure to seep out.

 We really enjoy tumbling glass because it produces gemmy tumbled stones in beautiful transparent shapes.
 They look great in a necklace, and make brilliant vase fillers or attractive ground cover for potted plants and aquariums.
 You will find lots of great uses for your frosted or polished glass.